UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Ensure your family’s safety by changing locks and resetting access codes immediately upon moving into a new home.

-Security is the very first step you should take when you get access to your new property.
-You simply cannot know who has a copy of the old keys, from previous owners and their family members to contractors, dog walkers, or neighbors.
-To ensure you and your family are the only ones with access, you need to change the locks on new house doors immediately.
+Security is the absolute first step you must take the moment you gain access to your new property.
+You cannot possibly know who possesses a copy of the old keys.
+Previous owners, extended family members, former contractors, dog walkers, and neighbors may still have unrestricted access to your space.
+To ensure you and your family are the only ones who can enter, you must change locks new house doors immediately upon closing.

 Woman with checklist outside house showing tips to transfer utilities and save energy before moving.